althetinkerer/althetinkerer.github.io/_posts/2019-2-6-Hello-World.md

 <p>Precision Response Corporation</p>
 <p>1998 - 2003</p>
 <p>This was actually my first real world data analysis job.
 Through contract I worked with Mutual Energy, AT&T, Visa Smart Card, FedEx, and Lucent Technologies.
 Although Excel didn't have the power it does today, it was a very powerful tool for generating call center data.
 I also worked in software development using Visual Foxpro to build a forecasting tool on a team of software engineers.
 I had a background in telecom working with my father (40 years with AT&T) in the summers before graduating high school, so as the company grew I migrated toward telecom.
 I was asked to move over due to my analytical skills and join a team of hybrid software developers/voice engineers.
 PRC was beginning to migrate from the Lucent PBX phone system to VoIP on some accounts.
 The many roles, technologies, and companies I worked with was a great starter for my career.<br>
-To summarize here are my real-world work experiences:
+To summarize here are my real-world work experiences:<br>
 <ul>
   <li>Data Analysis with Excel</li>
   <li>VBA programming for Microsoft Office Products(Mostly Excel)</li>